sscollis/lns3d/test/cyl/README.md

    difference scheme.
 I have upped the resolution to $n_x=512$, $n_y=256$ and with the backward Euler scheme with 3 iterations, this appears to be stable.
 This is alot of iterations...
+4. Now trying with just one iteration.
+This holds on for 4000 steps but it is possible that the instability could arise.

 S. Scott Collis\
 sscollis@gmail.com